 Bees

-• Put out homes for bees to nest in, such as bee boxes / bee bars.
-Make sure your nesters are clean and securely in place
+• Put out homes for bees to nest in, such as bee boxes and bee bars.
+Make sure the nests are clean and securely in place.

 Read more: The Best Plants for Bees / Guide to Solitary Bees